Standing Committee on Procedure and House Affairs

 Ministry of Legislative Affairs

-Once in each Session, each member (including the Chair) of the policy field committees is entitled to propose a matter to be considered by their particular committee.
-The matter must relate to the mandate, management, organization or operation of the ministries and offices assigned to the committee as well as the agencies, boards and commissions reporting to such ministries and offices.
+Once in each Session, each permanent member (including the Chair) of the Standing Committee on Justice Policy, the Standing Committee on Social Policy, the Standing Committee on Heritage, Infrastructure and Cultural Policy, the Standing Committee on the Interior, the Standing Committee on Finance and Economic Affairs, and the Standing Committee on Procedure and House Affairs, is entitled to propose a matter to be considered by their particular committee.
+The matter must relate to the mandate, management, organization or operation of the Ministries and Offices assigned to the Committee as well as the Agencies, Boards and Commissions reporting to such Ministries and Offices.

 The proposal of a member under this Standing Order must be adopted by at least two-thirds of the members of the committee, excluding the Chair.